On this page:

 - Share your feelings about your pain with family and friends.
 Ask for their understanding.

-Also, you can limit spreading the virus by:
+Also, you can limit spreading the virus to other people by:

 - Keeping the rash covered